ibexa/documentation-developer/docs/guide/checkout/order_confirmation.md

 The customer's confirmation email address depends on the user type and is stored in the basket object during the checkout process.

-For an anonymous customer the email address is taken from the invoice address of the basket object.
+For an anonymous customer, the email address is taken from the invoice address of the basket object.
-For a logged-in customer the address is taken from customer profile data.
+For a logged-in customer, the address is taken from customer profile data.

 ### Sales contact confirmation

 A second confirmation email can be sent to a sales contact.
-This address is also stored in the basket object next to the customer's address.
+This address is also stored in the basket object, next to the customer's address.
 The behavior is configurable:

 #### `sales_email_mode`